Many kids with dyslexia find it difficult to learn a foreign language.

 Some kids might miss chunks of information and struggle just to stay focused.
 And all of them have the added complication of not being familiar with the language they’re learning.

-Your child’s choice of a foreign language can make a big difference in how well she does.
-It’s important to follow her interests.
-If French fascinates her, she may be more motivated to work at it than she would in another language.
-But if all languages are equal in her mind, she might want to take Spanish.
+Which foreign language kids choose can make a big difference in how well they do.
+It’s important to follow their interests.
+Kids who are fascinated by French may be more motivated to work at it.
+But kids who have no particular preference might want to take Spanish.

 But most don’t offer this type of specialized reading instruction for foreign languages.